Algolzw/daclip-uir/README.md

 [**2023.10.13**] Added the Replicate [demo](https://replicate.com/cjwbw/daclip-uir) and [api](https://replicate.com/cjwbw/daclip-uir/api)🔥.
 Thanks to [@chenxwh](https://github.com/chenxwh)!!!
 We updated the Hugging Face [demo](https://huggingface.co/spaces/fffiloni/DA-CLIP)🔥 and online Colab [demo](https://colab.research.google.com/github/camenduru/daclip-uir-colab/blob/main/daclip_uir_gradio_colab.ipynb)🔥.
 Thanks to [@fffiloni](https://github.com/fffiloni) and [@camenduru](https://github.com/camenduru) !!!
 We also made a [Model Card](https://huggingface.co/weblzw/daclip-uir-ViT-B-32-irsde) in Hugging Face 🤗 and provided more [examples](https://drive.google.com/file/d/1C1nmP5kJXzxrULxTMVWF5P30qezqP6kn/view?usp=sharing) for testing.<br>
 [**2023.10.09**] The **pretrained weights** of DA-CLIP and the Universal IR model are released in [link1](https://drive.google.com/file/d/1A6u4CaVrcpcZckGUNzEXqMF8x_JXsZdX/view?usp=sharing) and [link2](https://drive.google.com/file/d/1eXsyrmAbWOvhIY4Wbt5v4IxaggA5aZMG/view?usp=sharing), respectively.
 In addition, we also provide a [Gradio](https://gradio.app/) app file for the case that you want to [test your own images](https://github.com/Algolzw/daclip-uir#Gradio).<br>

-#### Notice!!
-🙁 In testing we found that the current pretrained model is still difficult to process some real-world images  which might have distribution shifts with our training dataset (captured from different devices or with different resolutions or degradations).
-We regard it as a future work and will try to make our model more practical!
-We also encourage users who are interested in our work to train their own models with larger dataset and more degradation types.

-🙁 BTW, **we also found that directly resizing input images will lead a poor performance for most tasks**.
-We could try to add the resize step into the training but it always destroys the image quality due to interpolation.

-🙁 For the inpainting task our current model only supports face inpainting due to the [dataset limitation](https://github.com/Algolzw/daclip-uir/issues/8#issuecomment-1759528246).
-We provide our mask [examples](https://github.com/Algolzw/daclip-uir/tree/main/scripts/inpainting_masks) and you can use the [generate\_masked\_face](https://github.com/Algolzw/daclip-uir/blob/main/scripts/generate_masked_face.py) script to generate uncompleted faces.

 ## How to Run the Code?